getchip/PocketCHIP-Docs/source/includes/_advanced.md

   sudo udevadm control --reload-rules
 ```
 ## Setup Ubuntu For Flashing
 If you are running Ubuntu OS on your computer, and don't want to bother with a virtual machine, you can flash CHIP from your real computer.
+A generous member of our forums created a script that duplicates the below steps in a convenient package.
+You can get it [from github](https://github.com/techgeeksid/chip-Flash-tool).
+Please note that this is not supported or maintained by Next Thing - we only link to it here for your potential convenience.

 ### Requirements
   * Computer running Ubuntu 14.04+